 Marketing a law firm isn’t easy because law is an inherently dull topic – unless you’re actually a lawyer you’re unlikely to find the nuts and bolts of recent legal case interesting, and even then it’s questionable!

-But, despite this, I believe law firms can do a lot more to make their social media marketing interesting and more effective, so this article sets out the three mistakes I see being made over and over again.
+But, despite this, I believe law firms can do a lot more to make their social media marketing interesting and more effective.
+So much so, that when I set out to build my "How to Start a Law Firm" course, I dedicated an entire section to the social media marketing of a law firm.
+This article sets out the three mistakes I see being made over and over again.

 - Lack of focus